itsmillertim3/perform2021/cloudmigration/content/01_lab_1/04_smartscape/index.md

 Let’s see how Dynatrace can visualize these processes using Smartscape.

+1. Be sure you are on the `monolith` host page
 1. Just click on the `...` box on the to the right of the host name
 1. pick **Smartscape view** menu option
 1. this will open Smartscape filtered to this EC2 Instance